bhagyashree0502/tableau-dashboard/README.md

  Problem statement :

-Understanding what content is available in different countries Identifying similar content by matching text-based features Network analysis of Actors / Directors and find interesting insights Does Amazon Prime has more focus on TV Shows than movies in recent years.
+             1. Understanding what content is available in different countries
+              2. Identifying similar content by matching text-based features 3.Network analysis of Actors / Directors and find interesting insights
+             4. Does Amazon Prime has more focus on TV Shows than movies in recent years.

 conclusion : Amazon has more focus on movies rather tham TV shows.